ibm-cloud-docs/codeengine/monitor.md

 ### Total number of duration metrics of HTTPS requests to the application
 {: #ibm_codeengine_application_request_duration_milliseconds_count}

-Total number of duration metrics of HTTPs requests to the application.
+Total number of duration metrics of HTTPS requests to the application.

 | Metadata | Description |
 |----------|-------------|